smallgreycreatures/solar_power_plant_simulator/README.md

 	def get_material_constant(self):
 		"""Returns the material constant"""

-	def energy_caluclator(latitude):
+	def energy_caluclator():
-		"""Iterates over all days per year and for each day the energy generated is calculated through the calling of help methods.
-The function returns a tuple with the standard deviation, mean value and two lists.
-One with the standard deviation for all months another with the mean value for all months, one with the max value for all month and one with the minimum value for all months.."""
+		"""Iterates over the latitudes in the list latitude_list and then iterates over all days per year and for each day the energy generated is calculated through the calling of help methods.
+The function returns dictionary where each element is a latitude.
+Each latitude holds a list of days where each day list contains a tuple per day on the form (time, energy_produced, area, material_constant, sun_factor, latitude, latitude_time function value)

 	def solar_energy_calculator(sun_factor, time, latitude):
 		"""Help method for energy_calculator that calculates
 			the formula W(t) = area·material_constant·sun_factor·latitude_time(t, latitude)."""

 	def latitude_time(time, latitude):
 		"""Calculates v = ((23.5)·sin((pi(time-80))/180)+90-latitude)/90 for latitudes 0 < latitude < 90"""